mybluecrossSign In Register

 What if my doctor says that I am stable enough to travel?
 Does the 90-day stability clause still apply at claim time?

-Yes, being deemed medically stable to travel in a doctor's opinion is not the same thing as meeting our definition of stable as it relates to coverage of a medical condition.
-Your medical condition may be considered stable from a medical point of view; however, due to the timing of the most recent change in symptoms, medications, treatment, requisition or recommendation for a test or procedure, that does not necessarily mean you'll be covered in the event of an emergency relating to that condition.
-If a pre-existing medical condition was directly or indirectly related to the need for emergency medical care during your trip, we will access your medical records to confirm whether the medical condition in question met our definition of the 90-day stability period.
+Yes, being deemed medically stable to travel in a doctor’s opinion is not the same thing as meeting our definition of stable as it relates to coverage of a medical condition.
+Your medical condition may be considered stable from a medical point of view; however, due to the timing of the most recent change in symptoms, medications, treatment, requisition or recommendation for a test or procedure, that does not necessarily mean you’ll be covered in the event of an emergency relating to that condition.

 In addition to the stability clause, are there other exclusions that I should be aware of?

 Yes, every travel plan you purchase or have through a group benefit plan includes specific limitations and exclusions.
-It is important and your responsibility to carefully read and understand your travel plan benefit, eligibility, exclusions and limitations.
+It is important and your responsibility to carefully read and understand your travel plan benefits, eligibility, exclusions and limitations.

 • medical conditions that are not stable;